Toronto Cottage Country North Of The City

 And once the clouds moved out, we could catch both a great sunset over the lake as the full moon rose!

 It is moments like these that always leave me with warm memories of cottage country.
-While we live on the lake in Toronto, we never get this same quiet peaceful goodnight.
-If you are visiting Toronto, make sure you leave for a few days and explore how different Toronto cottage country can be!
+We live on the lake in Toronto.
+But we never get this same quiet peaceful goodnight.
+If you are visiting Toronto, make sure you leave for a few days.
+And explore how different Toronto cottage country can be!

 Do you visit cottage country every weekend?
 What is your favourite view?